-Average Mini-Split Installation
+Average Cost for Mini-Split Installation

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be needed if you have an older home.
+This may be needed if you have an older house.

-Are Mini-Splits Worth the Cost?
+Is Installing a Mini-Split Worth the Cost?

-- Spaces you aren’t in very frequently.
+- Rooms you aren’t in very frequently.

-- Spaces with hot and cold spots.
+- Areas with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs